 Now that you have decided if you want a gas or propane-powered generator let’s talk about the best brands of portable generators for your travel trailer.
 No matter which brand you choose, make sure you get a generator with a remote start feature.
 You will be glad you did when you don’t have to run outside first thing on a chilly morning to fire up the generator to start the coffee maker!

-There are so many to chose from, but in my research, I have found that the Westinghouse iGen4500 is the one that I like the best.
+There are so many to choose from, but in my research, I have found that the Westinghouse iGen4500 is the one that I like the best.

 - 4,500 Peak Watts, 3,700 Running Watts